-They’ve graced the gaming community since the text-based era, now enjoy the 15 best roguelike games ready to charm you with ingenuity and perfectionist game design.
+They’ve graced the gaming community since the text-based era – now enjoy the 15 best roguelike games that are ready to charm you with their ingenuity and perfectionist game design.

 Roguelikes aren’t the prettiest, nor are they the most gameplay intense – it’s just hard to compete against the blockbuster energy levels of today’s AAA releases.
 With fans craving newer, fresher ways to stimulate their minds, who would want to play a game priding itself on its repeatability?
 However, the genius of the best roguelike games is that they hardly feel repetitive at all.

 As we head into an era where 4k/60FPS is king, here’s 15 games with a traditional charm that’ll keep you entertained for hours.
 This one’s for the players wanting to test their wits in order to adapt and overcome any obstacle.

 Keep in mind that the list is in alphabetical order.

 One of the wackiest roguelike 3D platformers to make an entrance in 2021.
 In ALTF4 you take control of an amour-clad knight who needs to make his way through a medieval-style Ninja Warrior obstacle course armed with nothing more than his trusty chicken and quick reflexes.